openfaas/docs/docs/architecture/autoscaling.md

 * Queue-depth `queue`

   Based upon the number of async invocations that are queued for a function.
 This allows you to scale functions rapidly and proactively to the desired number of replicas to process the queue as quickly as possible.
 Ideal for functions that are only invoked asynchronously.
+To use this mode, your [queue-worker](/openfaas-pro/jetstream) must be configured to scale consumers dynamically through the `function` mode.

+* Custom metrics i.e. RAM, latency, application metrics, etc

+  Functions can be scaled upon any custom metrics that are available in Prometheus, and which expose a "function_name label in the format of "name.namespace".

+  This could include RAM usage, latency, business/application metrics, etc. Learn more: [Custom autoscaling rules](#custom-autoscaling-rules)

 * Scaling to zero